bobisapotato/BestChatLogger/README.md

-# OverRustle Logs

-A chat log suite for [Destiny.gg](https://www.destiny.gg/bigscreen) and [Twitch.tv](http://twitch.tv).

-## Setting Up OverRustle Logs
+## Setting Up BestChatLogger

 These instructions assume you are installing on Ubuntu 14.04 or higher.
+(This is a modded fork Overrussle logs)

 ### Step 1